mgrahamjo/breadbox/README.md

 ### Saving data

 A common issue with JSON-based storage is that you could get an object, someone else could modify one part of it, you could modify another part of it, and when you save, the other person's change is overwritten.
-Protein avoids this by allowing you to specify a specific property of the object that should be modified when saving data.
+Breadbox avoids this by allowing you to specify a specific property of the object that should be modified when saving data.

 To update a property with a new value, call `db.put(<path>, <value>, <property>)` where `<path>` is the path to the JSON file relative to `data/`, `<value>` is the new value to save, and `<property>` is a string representation of the specific object property you want to update.